 Dr Hayley Bennett Research Fellow, Social Policy University of Edinburgh

-One of the biggest differences between the two systems is that the Netherlands has both a ‘social insurance’ model alongside a social assistance for the most needy.
+One of the biggest differences between the two systems is that the Netherlands has both a ‘social insurance’ model alongside social assistance for the neediest.
 Crudely, this does not exist in the UK.
 We have simply the social assistance model.
-The UK government administer this (via jobcentre Plus/Universal Credit), it is means-tested and conditional (meaning it can be withdrawn be administrators).
-Local governments (with the exception of the Scottish Government which has gathered a range of newly devolved powers in relation to social security in recent years) are unable to subsidise or add financial top-ups to the very low rates of income replacement available via a social assistance model.
+The UK government administer this (via jobcentre Plus/Universal Credit), it is means-tested and conditional (meaning it can be withdrawn by administrators).
+Local governments (with the exception of the Scottish Government which has gathered a range of newly devolved powers in relation to social security in recent years) are unable to subsidize or add financial top-ups to the very low rates of income replacement available via a social assistance model.

-Working-age benefits have taken a hard hit since the 2010 financial crisis with the UK government’s austerity programme and rhetoric around ‘tightening the state’s purse strings’.
+Working-age benefits have taken a hard hit since the 2010 financial crisis with the UK government’s austerity program and rhetoric around ‘tightening the state’s purse strings’.
 Working poverty is now a key feature of all poverty debates in the UK.
-Pensioner poverty on the other hand has noticeably decreased in recent years and benefits have been maintained at a more appropriate level, so you do see less visible instances of poorer old people but on the whole poverty (whilst high and growing) is less visible.
+Pensioner poverty, on the other hand, has noticeably decreased in recent years and benefits have been maintained at a more appropriate level, so you do see less visible instances of poorer old people but on the whole poverty (whilst high and growing) is less visible.

 There are indeed homeless people on the streets, but thousands more in ‘Bed and Breakfast’ accommodation, sofa surfing, or working families who are surviving with large amounts of debt and little to no assets.
 This raises suspicions that in a few decades we’ll see pensioner poverty return as an issue as there’ll be growing numbers of people with small private/workplace pensions and perhaps no homes as assets to sell to fund their old age social care (as is the current model).

-As you point out, the tax system is an important part in tackling poverty and inequality.
-In recent years the UK government has raised the tax free allowance to £12,500 with amounts above that being taxed at only 20% (up to £50,000) [– note the numbers slightly differ in Scotland that has some limited powers over income tax rates now].
-Raising the tax free allowance has been a key policy for consecutive conservative governments since 2010.
+As you point out, the tax system is an important part of tackling poverty and inequality.
+In recent years the UK government has raised the tax-free allowance to £12,500 with amounts above that being taxed at only 20% (up to £50,000) [– note the numbers slightly differ in Scotland that has some limited powers over income tax rates now].
+Raising the tax-free allowance has been a key policy for consecutive conservative governments since 2010.

-However, ALL workers receive the income tax free allowance, meaning that many high earners benefit substantially from having more money that is not taxed at all.
-In fact, as there is also VAT on nearly everything people purchase, tax becomes a larger proportion of the earnings of lower income people than of higher earnings.
+However, ALL workers receive the income-tax-free allowance, meaning that many high earners benefit substantially from having more money that is not taxed at all.
+In fact, as there is also VAT on nearly everything people purchase, the tax becomes a larger proportion of the earnings of lower-income people than of higher earnings.
 At the same time, an article from today: https://www.bbc.co.uk/news/business-51000217